 The Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), and National Institutes of Health (NIH) announce an open meeting concerning antimicrobial resistance.

-Status: Open to the public, limited by the space available.
+Status: Open to the public, limited only by the space available.

 Matters to be Discussed: The agenda will consist of welcome, introductory comments, followed by discussion of four focus areas in sequential plenary sessions lasting up to 45 minutes each.
 The four focus areas are: Surveillance, Prevention and Control, Research, and Product Development.
 Session leaders will give a 10 to 15 minute overview at the beginning of each session, then open the meeting for general discussion.